 Psychodynamic psychotherapy and psychodynamic counselling draw on the theories and practices of psychoanalysis.
-Its aim is to help individuals talk about their difficulties and help them make sense of these through greater understanding of themselves, their emotions and their relationships.
+Its aim is to help individuals talk about their difficulties and help them make sense of these through greater understanding of themselves, their emotions, and their relationships.

-We can help with the following conditions:
+Individual Therapy can help with the following conditions:

 - Personality disorders